 - Insulation and Ventilation: Without efficient insulation and ventilation, warm and moist air will build up beneath your roof.
 This can lead to rot or the growth of mold, mildew, algae, or moss, which can cause your shingles to deteriorate.
 In addition, since hot air rises, it can cause the top of your roof to be warmer, and the eaves of your roof to be colder.
 The imbalance can cause some shingles to wear before others.
 Work with a professional roofing company to make sure you have an adequate amount of intake and exhaust vents.

 - Negligence: If you don’t take care of your roof, you can’t expect it to last for decades.
 Schedule regular inspections, cleanings, and (when necessary) repairs to keep your roof in good condition.

-So how long should a roof last?
 Here in southwest Missouri, with proper installation and care, we generally see roofs last for around 18 to 22 years.
 Keep in mind that variables such as extreme temperature changes, wind storms, hail storms, rain intensity, humidity, ventilation, and insulation can all affect how long your roof will last.

-If you need assistance maintaining or repairing your roof or you’re planning to replace your current roof, contact GlennStone if you live in southwest Missouri.
+If you need assistance installing a new roof, maintaining or repairing your roof or you’re planning to replace your current roof, contact GlennStone if you live in southwest Missouri.
 You can also send an e-mail to info@GlennStone.net, call 417-860-8125, or contact us online.
 Proper attic ventilation is crucial to maintaining the integrity of your roof, and we will help you choose the best ventilation system for your house’s needs.